mitchallen/microservice-mongodb-put/README.md

 Provides a way to update a record in MongoDB via REST PUT.

+__PUT__ is similar to __POST__ where you have to pass in data.
+But since you are updating a record that already exists, you need to also append a record id to the URL.

+    $ curl -i -X PUT -H "Content-Type: application/json" -d '{"email":"test@put.com","password":"foo","status":"UPDATED"}' http://localhost:3030/api/mytest/54ce6eca470103ca057b0097

+The general philosophy with __PUT__ is that you should use it to replace the entire record, and you should use __PATCH__ to do partial updates.
+If you only pass in an incomplete set of fields, this component does a merge.
+Technically that isn't very RESTful.
+If you want to be more strict, simply make sure to pass in all fields.

 ### Non-Secure Only

 Please note that this module is for NON-SECURE put requests only.
 For ideas on how to create an SSL version see: [@mitchallen/microservice-ssl](https://www.npmjs.com/package/@mitchallen/microservice-ssl).
 You may also want to checkout [RichmondJS](https://www.npmjs.com/package/richmond).